Accessible Pricing

 However, even in a fierce and competitive environment and as mentioned earlier, 70% of buyers pay up to 20% more than they initially expected to pay, many buyers aren’t prepared to pay considerably ‘over the odds’ above the market value.
 So if our target price isn’t met despite strong interest, competition and demand, then this may be a sign that our target price doesn't necessarily accurately reflect the true market value, and will need to be adjusted to a more realistic target price.

-Earlier, I mentioned that a buyer may not be able to fully appreciate the appeal of one’s home until they are through the door and seeing it in person.
+In order to achieve the best price, it’s crucial to have buyers through our door, because as discussed earlier; a buyer may not be able to fully appreciate the appeal of one’s home until they are through the door and seeing it in person.
 And it’s only when they are through the door and appreciating the appeal in person are they then more personally invested in the property.
 And at that point, they are more willing to participate and compete with other interested buyers.
+Although the point was made in the context of lower price bracket buyers, it does apply to any buyer who is interested in our home.

 No matter how good our property listing’s photos, description or video may be, they may not be doing our home justice, and there’s no substitute for experiencing the appeal of one’s home in person!

-The problem however is, if we don’t give buyers something to be excited about, then some of those buyers aren’t likely to come through the door at all!
+The problem is, the price (even fair or market price) is usually the barrier to entry that stops some buyers from engaging.
+And so, unless we give buyers something to be excited about, i.e. an accessible price, those buyers aren’t likely to come through the door at all!

-This type of problem is well known to be addressed, particularly by paywall and freemium services, most notably Netflix and Spotify as two obvious examples.
+This type of problem is well known to be addressed, particularly by freemium services, most notably Netflix and Spotify as two obvious examples.
+The barrier to entry relevant to freemium services is the paywall, in which those services break down to encourage strong engagement.

-Although Netflix and Spotify, as examples, can market to potential subscribers all of the benefits that they can receive from their services, many of those individuals cannot fully appreciate, nor be invested in those services until they've experienced them first-hand.
-And when people’s time and attention are valuable amidst competition, both Netflix and Spotify need to give them a reason to be excited about their services and to encourage strong subscriber engagement.
+Potential subscribers are not able to fully appreciate nor be invested in those services until they've experienced them first-hand.
+And when people’s time and attention are valuable amidst competition, Netflix and Spotify need to give them a reason to be excited about their services and to encourage strong subscriber engagement.
+And so, a lower price or a free trial is offered in order to break down the paywall to allow easier access for individuals to subscribe to those services.

 The real value to Netflix is of course the full monthly subscription, and for some subscribers, they are only willing to commit to the full subscription long term once they’ve sampled and experienced the content and service first-hand.

-If Netflix simply marketed the full monthly subscription fee from the outset and offered no promotion or incentive, then their subscriber engagement would be less eventful, meaning that there would be less subscriber traffic accessing and sampling the content and service, and therefore, less subscribers eventually committing to the full subscription long term.
+If Netflix simply marketed the full monthly subscription fee and offered no promotion or incentive, then their subscriber engagement would be less eventful, as individuals would be less incentivised, inclined or motivated to subscribe; meaning that there would be less subscriber traffic accessing and sampling the content and service, and therefore, less subscribers eventually committing to the full subscription long term.

 Spotify in a similar fashion, offers promotions and incentives to break down their own paywall to encourage strong subscriber engagement for their own content and service.